AnimalKind

 Choosing products that are Fairtrade means you are supporting sustainable farming practices and ensuring better working conditions and fairer prices for farmers in developing countries.
 Everything from bananas, sugar, and coffee to flowers, cotton, and gold can be classed as Fairtrade, so just keep an eye out for the logo when shopping or have a read through the buying guide on the Fairtrade website.

-Sourcing food is a huge part of ethical eating.
-Support small local shops that put thought into where their food and products come from and try to minimise packaging, buying loose and packaging-free where possible.
+Try to minimise packaging by buying loose and package-free where possible.
 Refill shops, which are becoming more and more popular, allow you to take your own tubs and bottles to stock up on cupboard staples without the need for plastic.
 This is a fantastic start.
 You can also swap plastic bags for reusable ones, and buying in bulk can help too.

 Buy Organic